 Online resources for kids to get you through the coronavirus pandemic.

 We will all spend a lot of time indoors for the foreseeable future, and chances are, families with children will quickly get bored and frustrated.
-Whether you are in lockdown, quarantine or self-isolation, to be stuck at home with the kids for an indefinite period of time is a daunting prospect, especially for single parents who are doing it all alone!
+Whether you are in lockdown, quarantine or self-isolation due to COVID, to be stuck at home with the kids for an indefinite period of time is a daunting prospect, especially for single parents who are doing it all alone!

 There are already countless online activities for kids to try during lockdown, but there is much misleading information and many broken links out there.
 This is why we decided to collate our own giant list of the best links that really are free, to get you through the coronavirus pandemic.
 We hope some of these online activities will help keep your children educated, occupied and, most importantly, motivated during school closures.
 There is something here for everyone, from learning apps and educational games to digital travel, dance lessons and music classes.